Connect with us

 on

 It starts on a Friday night with pizza, wine, and some cookies I pick up from the bodega.
-We all talk for a while, then, after accidentally clicking the awful movie of the same name from 2004, , begin Crash by David Cronenberg.
+We all talk for a while, then, after accidentally clicking the awful movie of the same name from 2004, we begin Crash by David Cronenberg.
 Everyone else in the room is either transmasc or a trans woman.
 We’re all in our mid-late twenties.
 Someone should make a sitcom about us.

 Crash!